freemansoft/IsItUp/README.md

 ![Extension](https://github.com/NaveenGurram/IsItUp/blob/master/screenshots/IndividualCell.jpg?raw=true "Extension")

+### Empty Cells
+Not all cells make sense or have associated URLs.
+It is possible to just specify an empty string "" in this situation.
+Empty cells are shown as "N/A".
+Rows with no active cells are show with all cells blank.

 ## Features
+* (1.8) Row with no health urls no longer shows cells with n/a
 * (1.8) Configuration via remote URL.
 Uses file extenison to determine format.
 * (1.3) YAML config file
 * (1.2) Configure using a file via the options page.